Strategic Planning for Business: Actionable Steps & Examples

 - 28% of leaders say one of the main reasons strategic initiatives succeed is the ability to attract skilled personnel; 25% say it's good communication; 25% say it's the ability to manage organizational change.

 Here's what you can do to embrace a culture of good communication and accountability:

 Make your strategic plan visible.
 Talk about what's working and what isn't.
 People want to know where and how they fit into the organization and why their contribution is valuable.
 Even if they don't understand every element of the plan.

 Build accountability.
 If you've agreed on a plan with clear objectives and priorities, your leaders have to take responsibility for what's in it.
 They must own the objectives and activities in your plan.

 Create an environment for change.
 It's much more difficult to implement a strategy if you think there will be no support or collaboration from your coworkers.
 Addressing their concerns will help build a culture that understands how to champion change.

 - 98% of leaders think strategy implementation takes more time than strategy formulation.

 - 61% of leaders acknowledge that their organizations often struggle to bridge the gap between strategy formulation and its day-to-day implementation.

-- 45% of leaders say ensuring employees take different actions or demonstrate different behaviors is the toughest implementation challenge; 37% of leaders say it’s gaining support across the whole organization.
+- 45% of leaders say ensuring team members take different actions or demonstrate different behaviors is the toughest implementation challenge; 37% of leaders say it's gaining support across the whole organization.